yknivag/LEDEffectsLibrary/README.md

 ## Features

-At this time there are two effects in the library - it is anticipated that this may grow in time although it is deliberately limited to effects possible with a single LED.
+At this time there are five effects in the library - it is anticipated that this may grow in time although it is deliberately limited to effects possible with a single LED.

+##Usage

 ### Include